Creative Writing and English Literature BA (Hons)

 Overview

 Do you dream of being a writer?
-Fantasise about seeing your name on the cover of a book, up in lights in the West End, or on the spooling credits of a film?
-Wonder how to gain access to the creative industries?
-At UEA you’ll find a home to nurture your creative talent and deepen it with the study of English Literature.
+Fantasise about seeing your name on a book cover, up in lights in the West End, or on the credits of a film?
+Wonder how to get into the creative industries?
+At UEA, you’ll find a Creative Writing degree to nurture your talent and set you on the path to achieving your dreams.

 1 option available